 Quite a controversial title to this post but so true.
-Not every woman does enjoy their pregnancy but it is completely OK.
+Not every woman enjoys being pregnant – and that’s OK!

 This may seem like it’s going to be a post full of ranting and moaning but it’s not.
 It’s about me being honest and open about how me and some other pregnant woman out there honestly feel about their pregnancy experience.